CASA (aircraft manufacturer): History

 Starting in 1943, the Spanish government began investing in CASA, first obtaining a 33 per cent share of the company, by 1992 this had increased to a controlling 99.2 per cent.
 In 1945 CASA opened a factory in Madrid dedicated to manufacturing the parts and sub-assemblies of their various aircraft and those that they had contracts to repair and overhaul.
 In 1946 CASA re-established the Projects Office and resumed the design of aircraft based on the firm's proprietary technology.
 In 1957 CASA won a contract from the United States Air Force for the maintenance of the F-100 Super Sabres based in Europe and Turkey and a contract from the Spanish Air Force to overhaul T-33s in the Spanish Air Force.
 They began the manufacture of the Northrop F-5A fighter-bomber under license in 1962.
 In 1971, CASA merged with Hispano Aviación.

 CASA was one of the original members of the Airbus Consortium with France, Germany and the United Kingdom in 1972.
 In 1977, CASA was awarded the contract to design and build the C-101, a trainer and attack aircraft for the Spanish Air Force.
 CASA joined the Eurofighter 2000 project in 1996.

 CASA has been a part of EADS, the European aerospace corporation, with Aérospatiale-Matra of France, Dornier GmbH and DASA of Germany since 1999.
 From then, the Spanish branch of EADS is called EADS-CASA.
 The current CEO and Chairman of EADS-CASA is Domingo Ureña-Raso.
-EADS-CASA employs in 2009 around 7,500 workers.
+EADS-CASA currently employs around 7,500 workers.

 EADS was formed in July, 2000 following the merger of Aerospatiale Matra of France, DaimlerChrysler Aerospace of Germany and Construcciones Aeronáuticas S.A. from Spain.
 It is the third largest aerospace company in the world with approximately 100,000 employees.

 In July 2001 EADS-CASA Military Aircraft marked the beginning of the Eurofighter Typhoon Final Assembly Phase at Getafe.
 It is one of four assembly lines for the Eurofighter (the other three are at Warton in the United Kingdom, Manching in Germany and Turin in Italy).
 Production was expected to be up to seven Typhoon wings per month and 12 aircraft per year.
 EADS CASA is producing the right wing for the Eurofighter and assembling 87 aircraft for the Spanish Air Force.
 First delivery was realized together with the other partner air forces in the second half of 2002.

-In November 2022, the headquarters of the company was moved from the Avenida de Aragon 404 of Madrid to the factory located in Getafe.